SINOIAN

-SINOIAN is an Armenian fashion brand established in Germany in 2013.
-It is the first and only brand of its kind focussing on creating high-end ready-to-wear fashion based on Armenian design elements.
+SINOIAN is an Armenian luxury fashion brand established in Germany in 2013.
+It is the first Armenian streetwear brand focussing on creating high-end ready-to-wear streetwear fashion based on Armenian design elements.

 Notable celebrities who have worn SINOIAN clothing in public or got to know the brand include Charles Aznavour, Ontronik Khachaturian, Genealogy, Vahe Tilbian, Armenchik, Lilit Hovhannisyan and Vahe Berberian.
 SINOIAN has created and established the abbreviation "YRVN" for Armenia's capital Yerevan through its fashion pieces.

 History

 The brand was founded by Armenian designer Emin Bolbolian who was born in Wuppertal, Germany.
 Bolbolian graduated from the renowned Folkwang University of the Arts and came up with the idea of a modern Armenian themed ready-to-wear fashion brand in early 2012.
 SINOIAN designs visually combine traditional cultural design elements of the Armenian nation with modern fashion trends; with a fresh, contemporary feel.
 The brand stands for quality, style and class and is a fashion label that extends beyond aesthetics by combining tradition, fashion and art.
 SINOIAN appeals to the conscience of the people.
 At a time when nations are growing apart from each other SINOIAN is building a bridge between tradition and the modern age.